 There is no doubt that the culture you create at your organization is what drives your employees to excellence, particularly when it comes to delivering the best customer service.
 But creating a powerful, effective culture starts with the hiring process.
 And hiring the right field technicians to be the heart of your organization is essential to your success.

-Let’s start by examining the role of a field technician.
+Let’s start by examining the role of a field service technician.

 According to CareerBuilder “field technicians work in industries with products that cannot be easily transported because of their size or link to other systems.
 Many field service technicians service home-based equipment, such as security systems, appliances, computer equipment, televisions, stereos, and heating and ventilation units.
 Field service technicians are also employed by large industry to work on heavy equipment, including farm or factory machinery, diesel engines, or computer networks.”